olgacarrasco/ecommerce-db-etl/README.md

    - Fill in your real Supabase credentials

 2. **Prepare data**
-   - Place your CSV files in the `data/` folder.
+   - Place your CSV files in a dedicated data folder.

 3. **Start Apache Airflow**
    - Add `etl_dag.py` to your Airflow DAGs folder.